-- Websites can help you compete with even the giants.
+- Websites can even help you compete with the giants.
 By building a proper website, you are jumping directly to the business of the giant companies.
-No matter how bad you would do, you will feel valued.
+No matter how bad you do, you will feel valued.

 - Websites are a very impressive show-off.
 What is better than showing off who you are?
 Create an about page and let the world know why you are important to the world?
-You can print your web-address on your business cards & posters to impress people even more.
+You can print your web-address on your business cards and posters to impress people even more.

 - As long as you remain creative, there are countless amazing things you can do with a website.
 You can start your own community or social network, share photos & videos, showcase your art and almost anything you can think of.

 Let’s see what options you have for websites: